-This unique learning opportunity was developed through a partnership between Quest University Canada and One Ocean Expeditions, both based in Squamish, B.C., Canada.
-It is taught by Colin Bates, a faculty tutor at Quest, and a former expedition guide and videographer with Peregrine Shipping (now One Ocean Expeditions).
+This unique learning opportunity was developed through a partnership between Quest University Canada, based in Squamish, B.C., Canada, and is supported by Quark Expeditions.
+It is taught by Colin Bates, a faculty tutor at Quest, and former polar expedition guide and videographer.

-We will spend 23 days aboard the R/V Akademik Sergey Vavilov, a Russian science vessel converted to take passengers into polar waters.
-We leave from Punta Arenas, Chile fly to Port Stanley in the Falkland Islands, and will endure the 2-day traverse of the Drake Passage (the roughest seas in the world!).
-Then we spend 14 days exploring the east and west sides of the Antarctic Peninsula.
+We will spend 11 days aboard the Ocean Endeavor.
+We leave from Ushuaia, Argentina, and will endure the 2-day traverse of the Drake Passage (the roughest seas in the world!).
+Then we spend 10 days exploring the west side of the Antarctic Peninsula.
 We will be working with some of the most knowledgeable expedition guides in the industry, and our progress will be dictated by Mother Nature herself.
 Adventure and learning await!

 Academically, each student will be working on a focus topic that they will present to the class and other passengers on the ship.
 There will be a substantial ‘creative reflection’ project, a proposal to establish a Canadian Antarctic Research Station, a shipboard task-list, and of course, blog entries.
 We are reading two books (Endurance by Alfred Lansing, and the Crystal Desert by David Campbell.
-WWe will also read 10 primary literature Climate Change focus papers for discussion on the ship.
+We will also read other primary literature and student-chosen focus papers for discussion on the ship.
 There will be a series of onboard lectures by the shipboard experts, and of course we will revel in the unpredictable and intangible experiences that inevitably occur on an expedition like this.

 We set sail in search of new insights and perspectives on the unknown territory that is Antarctica.